reportportal/docs/src/md/src/GettingStarted/ConfigurationOfReportPortalServer.md

  A confirmation message in status bar should be shown.
  A 'Login with GitHub' button will appear on login form.

+ >**Note:** Be sure that user's membership to the Github organization needs to be public.

  ### Active Directory Authorization
 To setup access with Active Directory:
 1. Login ReportPortal as an ADMIN user